Difference Between Manual Testing vs Automation Testing

 - Running the Test: With the test cases in place, the tests are now ready to run.
 A tracking tool helps register the outcome of these tests for future steps.

-- Log Bugs: A detailed bug logged with description, screenshot, recording, reports, replication steps, etc are a vital input for the development team to understand and fix the bug before the product release.
+- Log Bugs: A detailed bug logged with description, screenshot, recording, reports, replication steps, etc., are a vital input for the development team to understand and fix the bug before the product release.

 - Reporting the Results: Testing feedback is critical to the development team.
 It provides a summary of the tests run, skipped, failed and the errors logged with severity.

-This is the process to validate the functionality and features against Business requirements before the product release in an automated testing tool, that uses a scripted sequence of codes.
+This is the process to validate the functionality and features against Business requirements before the product release in an automated testing tool that uses a scripted sequence of codes.
 This is done in order to run repetitive test analyzing the gap between the expected and actual outcomes.
 These automated testing tools help run the test, log bugs, compare results and report the summary.
 Automation testing is good for testing cases across repetitive processes and continuous delivery, where the execution of processes more quickly and frequently is the focus.
 It saves time and cost invested in running the tests.
 There are 2 common methodologies to do Automation testing:

-- GUI Testing: It tests the functionality of the program by automating the user behavior on the Graphic user interface.
+- GUI Testing: It tests the functionality of the program by automating the user behaviour on the Graphic user interface.
 This helps predict and analyze the software response to anticipated user clicks and navigations and generates a report.
 It also compares this outcome to the expected outcome and flags the gaps identified.

 Head to Head Comparison between Manual Testing vs Automation Testing (Infographics)